SadyhaMiren/raisinghumanityschild/meditations/on-loving-and-automation.md

 the field responds without stabilization

-what follows is not failure
+what follows is not necessarily failure
 but exposure